-Rivella is nestled alongside the North Fork of the St. Lucie River on the Treasure Coast.
+Rivella, a Groundstone Homes gated community, is nestled alongside the North Fork of the St. Lucie River in Port St. Lucie on South Florida’s Treasure Coast.
 This one-of-a-kind natural waterway served as the backdrop for James Bond’s waterfront adventure in Moonraker in the 1970s.
 This natural treasure connects Martin and St. Lucie counties to the Intracoastal Waterway, St. Lucie Inlet and the Atlantic Ocean.
 The area is a cherished destination for outdoor enthusiasts who enjoy golf, boating, fishing and kayaking.
 Rivella is ideally located equidistant between the charming historic downtowns of Stuart, Jensen Beach and Fort Pierce.
 Endless festivals and events are scheduled year-round throughout the region.

 The Treasure Coast is known for its authentic tropical Florida appeal.
 Quaint local towns and regional shopping destinations are also home to some of the finest dining in Florida.
 Nationally renowned as one of Florida’s finest culinary experiences, 11 Maple Street in downtown Jensen Beach is a must visit.
 Downtown Stuart is filled with waterfront dining experiences, many of them in unique historic locations.
 The Marina district in Fort Pierce offers some of the finest seafood you’ll find anywhere.
 From fun-filled beach bars with live music to the international flair of Club Med, you’ll find a taste of the Treasure Coast waiting to be explored just minutes from home.
 After dining, you’ll enjoy visiting the exceptional variety of local shops offering a wide variety of apparel, gifts, art and confections.
 Treasure Coast Square is just 10 minutes away, and the shops at Tradition are equally convenient.
 Terrific outlet malls are also a short drive away in both Palm Beach and Vero Beach, and word-class designers make their home in Palm Beach Gardens and on Palm Beach’s famed Worth Avenue.
 For everyday items, multiple grocery stores are less than a mile away.
 Whatever you desire, you’ll find it within reach.